 ASH: Crimson Spell is actually my favorite manga by Ayano Yamane.
 Only two volumes were released by Media Blasters back in the day, so I’m very excited that SuBLime rescued the series.

-MELINDA: i am really looking forward to reading this.
+MJ: i am really looking forward to reading this.
 I missed it originally, and it’s so well-loved.

 ANNA: Hmm, I’m looking forward to hearing what you guys think about this!